WillMatthews/TensorChess/README.md

 # TENSORCHESS
-A tensorflow-based zero knowledge chess engine, with an online chess game interface thrown in for free
+A tensorflow-based zero knowledge chess engine, with an online chess game interface thrown in for free.

+## Status
+In Development!
+NOT AN MVP YET.
+No zero knowlege engine is employed yet.

 ### Website Structure